Kotlin/KEEP/proposals/context-receivers.md

 ### Contextual functions and property accessors

 For functions and property accessors, context receivers are additional **context parameters** of those declarations.
-They differ from regular parameters in that they are annonymous and are passed implicitly just like receivers.
+They differ from regular parameters in that they are anonymous and are passed implicitly just like receivers.
 In the body of the corresponding function or property accessor they bring the corresponding arguments into the body scope as implicit receiver for further calls.

-The a look at the following example.
+Take a look at the following example.

 ```kotlin
 context(Comparator<T>)